Kurt Busch ends 0-for-21 skid to finally win at home track - WHIZ News

 The win, the first of the season for the 2004 Cup champion, was celebrated alongside younger brother, Kyle.
 The reigning NASCAR champion slammed doors with his big brother on the cool-down lap.
 Busch then took the checkered flag to the finish line and smacked it on each of the letters in Las Vegas.

-“This is what kids grow up when they are racing,” Busch said.
-“They grow up dreaming of winning on their home track and for two decades it has kicked my butt.”
+“This is what kids dream of when they grow up racing.
+You dream of winning at your hometown track,” said Busch, “and for two decades it’s kicked my butt.”

 It was the first win of the year for Chip Ganassi Racing and the first in the playoffs for a Chevrolet driver.